Mikhail Bakayev

-Mikhail Khazbiyevich Bakayev (Михаил Хазбиевич Бакаев; born 5 August 1987) is a Russian professional footballer who plays as a defensive midfielder for Alania-2 Vladikavkaz.
+Mikhail Khazbiyevich Bakayev (Михаил Хазбиевич Бакаев; born 5 August 1987) is a Russian former professional footballer who played as a defensive midfielder.

 Career

 Club

-He made his professional debut in the Russian Second Division in 2003 for FC Avtodor Vladikavkaz.
+Bakayev made his professional debut in the Russian Second Division in 2003 for Avtodor Vladikavkaz.

-He made his Russian Premier League debut for FC Anzhi Makhachkala on 13 March 2010 in a game against PFC Spartak Nalchik.
+He made his Russian Premier League debut for Anzhi Makhachkala on 13 March 2010 in a game against Spartak Nalchik.

 On 1 August 2011, Bakayev re-signed for Alania Vladikavkaz after two and a half years with Anzhi Makhachkala.

-In March 2014, Bakayev signed a three-year contract with FC Kairat of the Kazakhstan Premier League.
-In October 2014, Bakayev, along with Dmitri Khomich, Zaurbek Pliyev, Aleksandr Kislitsyn and Samat Smakov, was banned from training with FC Kairat by the club.
+In March 2014, Bakayev signed a three-year contract with Kairat of the Kazakhstan Premier League.
+In October 2014, Bakayev, along with Dmitri Khomich, Zaurbek Pliyev, Aleksandr Kislitsyn and Samat Smakov, was banned from training with Kairat by the club.
 On 28 October 2016, Bakayev extended his contract with Kairat until 16 December 2019.
 On 29 August 2017, Kairat announced that Bakayev had left the club to join Anzhi Makhachkala, with Anzhi announcing the signing the following day.

-On 2 July 2018, FC Orenburg announced the signing of Bakayev.
+On 2 July 2018, Orenburg announced the signing of Bakayev.

 On 14 February 2020, Bakayev left Shinnik Yaroslavl by mutual consent.

-On 26 February 2020, FC Shakhter Karagandy announced the signing of Bakayev.
+On 26 February 2020, Shakhter Karagandy announced the signing of Bakayev.
 On 30 December 2021, Bakayev left Shakhter Karagandy after his contract expired.